The Duwamish Air Improvement Study for Youth (DAISY)

-Taking aim to high rates of childhood asthma
+The DAISY project takes aim at reducing high rates of childhood asthma in the Duwamish Valley.

 UW researchers and Duwamish Valley community advocates have received a five-year grant from the National Institute for Environmental Health Sciences (NIEHS) to help reduce symptoms of asthma in children who live in the Seattle neighborhoods of South Park and Georgetown.